Project Overview

 Washington, D.C.
 (Operating nationally)

-Working toward a future where our highest courts reflect our communities, TAP empowers law students of color to navigate and thrive in the appellate court system.
+Working toward a future where our highest courts reflect the communities they most impact, TAP empowers underrepresented law students to navigate and thrive in the appellate court system.

 Shanon Miller &Stephanie Phillips